 Before we cut loose for the 4th, launching festive driveway bottle rockets, we need to own this, Americans: we're lurching midway through another turbulent year; through heart-sickening mass murders; through scared little kids in cages keening for their Moms; through searing images of refugees, wars, wildfires, floods, unarmed civilians gunned down and one flap-eared little jughead juvenile dictator with the worst haircut in fashion history, who runs state Gulags more vicious than anything Stalin ever dreamed of, who greased his own uncle with a firing squad of anti-aircraft cannons and his half-brother with nerve toxin, and who launched ballistic missile tests over (our ally) Japan's sovereign air space yet nobody did a damn thing about it -- now being hailed by the White House as "funny," "talented" and a "strong head" of his people.

-Given the de rigueur dismay, the fashionable nihilism of Millennials today, what does it really mean in 2018 -- this nebulous term "Patriotism" -- so profoundly ignored by media mouthpieces who pretend to know it all?
+Given the de rigueur dismay, the fashionable nihilism of Millennials today, what does it really mean today -- this nebulous term "Patriotism" -- so profoundly ignored by media mouthpieces who pretend to know it all?

 Simple stuff...
 We love our country deeply -- the same way we love our family and old friends.
 And that means we take the bitter with the better.

 Are you maybe missing days gone by, when the Pledge of Allegiance meant something healthy to nearly all our citizens?
 Thirsty to see a positive passion for patriotism rolling like fresh wind through your community again?
 Well here's a thought: stop bitching and start pitching in.
 See a need in your neighborhood park, your kids' school, your church or temple, your home town?
 Then step up and do something about it instead of just hissing and moaning.